Franz Kafka: Modern editions

 In 1961 Malcolm Pasley acquired for the Oxford Bodleian Library most of Kafka's original handwritten works.
 The text for Der Process was later purchased through auction and is stored at the German Literary Archives in Marbach am Neckar, Germany.
 Subsequently, Pasley headed a team (including Gerhard Neumann, Jost Schillemeit and Jürgen Born) which reconstructed the German novels; S. Fischer Verlag republished them.
 Pasley was the editor for Das Schloss, published in 1982, and Der Process (The Trial), published in 1990.
 Jost Schillemeit was the editor of Der Verschollene (Amerika) published in 1983.
 These are called the "Critical Editions" or the "Fischer Editions".

+In 2023, the first unexpurgated edition of Kafka's diaries was published in English, "more than three decades after this complete text appeared in German.
+The sole previous English edition, with Brod's edits, was issued in the late 1940s".
+The new edition revealed that Brod had expunged homoerotic references, and negative comments about Eastern European Jews.

 Unpublished papers

 When Brod died in 1968, he left Kafka's unpublished papers, which are believed to number in the thousands, to his secretary Esther Hoffe.
 She released or sold some, but left most to her daughters, Eva and Ruth, who also refused to release the papers.
 A court battle began in 2008 between the sisters and the National Library of Israel, which claimed these works became the property of the nation of Israel when Brod emigrated to British Palestine in 1939.
 Esther Hoffe sold the original manuscript of Der Process for US$2 million in 1988 to the German Literary Archive Museum of Modern Literature in Marbach am Neckar.
 A ruling by a Tel Aviv family court in 2010 held that the papers must be released and a few were, including a previously unknown story, but the legal battle continued.
 The Hoffes claim the papers are their personal property, while the National Library of Israel argues they are "cultural assets belonging to the Jewish people".
 The National Library also suggests that Brod bequeathed the papers to them in his will.
 The Tel Aviv Family Court ruled in October 2012, six months after Ruth's death, that the papers were the property of the National Library.
 The Israeli Supreme Court upheld the decision in December 2016.